-The Navajo Nation hereby approves and authorizes the contract reauthorization for Dine Bi Olta School Board Association under Public Law 93-638, Indian Self Determination Act, for the period of July 01, 2016 through June 30, 2019.
-All pertinent documents related to this action of the Navajo Nation are attach as Exhibit A (e.g., contract documents).
+The Navajo Nation hereby approves and authorizes the contract reauthorization for Dine Bi Olta School Board Association under Public Law 93-638, Indian Self Determination Act, for the period of July 01, 2019 through June 30, 2023.
+All pertinent documents, including the model 108 contract, scope of work, and the annual funding agreement, related to this action of the Navajo Nation are contained in Exhibit A.